freemanlowell/CTF/THM_Trivial_takeover.md

 ### What type (number) is the router using for it's password encryption?

-The password is also in the file and looks like a type "7" encryption
+The password is also in the file and looks like a type number before the ciphertext

 ## Second Flag